Data-Nish/my-learning-journey/README.md

 # note: the obligatory parameter is usually named 'self' - it's only a convention, but you should follow it - it simplifies the process of reading and understanding your code.

+# for accessing an object's properties, you need to name the object, put a dot (.) after it,

 Encapsulation
 -------------
 the ability to hide (protect) selected values against unauthorized access is called encapsulation;